Tapping For Anxiety And Stress Relief

 Online therapy

-As mentioned previously, psychotherapy is the most common, clinically backed treatment method for anxiety, sometimes recommended in tandem with medication.
+As mentioned previously, psychotherapy is the most common clinically backed treatment method for anxiety and is sometimes recommended in tandem with medication.
 If you’re interested in meeting with a therapist to address symptoms, there are options available.
 Those who would prefer to speak with a provider in person can search for one in their local area who offers in-office visits.
 Those who would prefer to seek treatment from the comfort of home might consider online therapy.

-With a virtual counseling platform like BetterHelp, for instance, you can get matched with a licensed provider who you can meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing.
+With a virtual counseling platform like BetterHelp, for instance, you can get matched with a licensed provider with whom you can meet via phone call, video chat, or in-app messaging to address the challenges you may be facing.
 Research suggests that online therapy can be effective in treating anxiety disorders, making this format a viable option for those who are looking for a more cost-effective method for receiving care.

 Takeaway